paulschick/spartan-ng-mcp-server/CONTRIBUTING.md

-# Contributing to Shadcn UI MCP Server
+# Contributing to Spartan NG MCP Server

 Thank you for your interest in contributing! 🎉